dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 *python performance_diagram.py ./minimal_roc_diagram.yaml*

+A plot named roc_diagram_minimal.png will be created in the
+$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/roc_diagram directory.
+A plot_20200507_074426.points1 text file is also created, which has the pofd and pody values that were plotted.
+Finally, a .html file is created which is used by METviewer to make the plot interactive within the METviewer tool.

 **To generate a plot that overrides some of the default settings with some of the settings in the custom config file (custom_roc_diagram.yaml)**